OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 In this Part II you will learn how to transform your Osoyoo Robot Car into a robot car which any of your Python programs will be able to control and communicate with.
 We call this project the "PetitCat" project or the "Robot Car" project or the "Osoyoo Robot Car" project -- they all mean the same thing and may be used at different places in the documentation.

+(In the following Part III you will then learn how to use your Python-controlled robot car for AI/Cognitive Science experiments and demonstrations.)

 In this Step #1 of Part II we will consider the big picture, i.e., what are the basic components behind this PetitCat project (i.e., Python-program connected robot car project).
 In the subsequent steps of this Part II, we will implement the details, and get the robot car controlled and communicating with your Python programs.

 The PetitCat Project is an open-source project based on the work of Prof Olivier Georgeon and his colleagues and students at UCLY Lyon Catholic University.